Shahin-Mjz/Shahin-Mjz/README.md

 >>> - **Tools used** <br>
 >>>> `Python`
 >>> - **Summary** <br>
 >>>> Taking on "Clean and Analyze Social Media Usage Data with Python," I described, displayed, and analyzed data.
-Python's "Data Visualization" improved insights and honed abilities for future assignments.
+Python's "Data Visualization" improved my insights and honed my abilities for future assignments.
 >>> - **Solution** <br>
 >>>> Using Python to analyze social media data, I computed average likes and shares over time, uncovered trends, and grouped data by country to reveal engagement patterns.
 I used a correlation matrix to investigate relationships between likes and shares, demonstrating my ability to extract useful insights.
 >>> - **Approach** <br>
 >>>> To understand the dataset, I started the project by writing a descriptive "Data Description."
 Moving on to "Data Information," I established a solid foundation for future analysis.
 "Data Visualization" in Python improved clarity.
 With a well-prepared dataset, the "Data Analysis" step revealed significant patterns.
-This methodical process demonstrated the successful use of Python for modification, visualization, and analysis in completing the "Clean and Analyze Social Media Usage Data with Python" project.
+This process demonstrated the successful use of Python for modification, visualization, and analysis in completing the "Clean and Analyze Social Media Usage Data with Python" project.
 >>> - **Project links** <br>
 >>>> [GitHub Repo](https://github.com/Shahin-Mjz/Clean-and-Analyze-Social-Media-Usage-Data-with-Python) <br>
 >>>> [Coursera Read-Only File](https://hub.labs.coursera.org/connect/sharedxdsraiey?forceRefresh=false&path=%2Fnotebooks%2FSocialMediaDataAnalysis.ipynb&isLabVersioning=file-prep)